hitontology/hitontology.eu/README.md

 ## Integration of the Faceted Search
 If you publish it for the first time, go into the `hitontology.eu` directory and perform `git clone git@github.com:hitontology/facetedbrowsing.git search`.
 Then follow the installation instructions for the search.

+## Troubleshooting

+### Ruby cannot find the native extensions

+Exemplary error message:

+   bundler: failed to load command: jekyll (/home/konrad/.local/share/gem/ruby/3.0.0/bin/jekyll) /home/konrad/.local/share/gem/ruby/3.0.0/gems/ffi-1.15.1/lib/ffi.rb:5:in `require': libffi.so.7: cannot open shared object file: No such file or directory - /home/konrad/.local/share/gem/ruby/3.0.0/extensions/x86_64-linux/3.0.0/ffi-1.15.1/ffi_c.so (LoadError)

+This can happen if you already built the native extensions (e.g. via `bundle install`) with an older version of Ruby and then upgrade Ruby.
+Even `bundle install` will not rebuild the native extensions in that case if they are already present.
+To fix this, run `bundle pristine`.
+It is also possible that you installed some dependencies using `gem install` system- or user-wide, which bundler will not overwrite by default.